 Most recently, Leamanczyk has been a general assignment reporter and fill-in anchor for WBZ-TV News.
 She started at the station in 2011 as New Hampshire Bureau Chief.
 Leamanczyk was part of the news team who in 2014 received both a Columbia DuPont Award as well as a 2013 George Foster Peabody Award for coverage of the Boston Marathon Bombings.

-Leamanczyk is a political junkie and was a lead reporter on the 2008 Presidential Campaign.
+Prior to WBZ-TV News, Leamanczyk worked as a reporter at WTMJ-TV in Milwaukee, WI.
+She won multiple awards for writing and for breaking news coverage.
+While at WTMJ, she covered events throughout the Midwest and the nation.
+She spent a week reporting live from the Virginia Tech campus following the deadly mass shooting.
+Leamanczyk is experienced in political coverage and was a lead reporter on the 2008 Presidential Campaign.
 She reported live from the Iowa Straw Poll, Iowa Caucuses and from President Barack Obama’s election night rally in Chicago.
 She began her career reporting in Madison, WI and Columbia, MO.

 You can reach Lauren at firstname.lastname@example.org.

 A drug that could cure her Hepatitis C is available, but for 25-year-old Nichole it isn’t an option.

 A new bill aimed at preventing the sale of so called “puppy mill” dogs is up for debate in the Massachusetts state house.

 Several gym members claim a popular fitness club used deceptive tactics to sign them to expensive personal training contracts.